syncfusion/blazor-docs/src/gantt/gantt-chart/filtering.md

 ![Alt text](images/menuFilter.png)

 > The `AllowFiltering` property should be set to `true` to enable the filter menu.
-> Setting the `Columns.AllowFiltering` property to `false` prevents rendering the filter menu for a particular column.
+> Setting the `GanttColumn.AllowFiltering` property to `false` prevents rendering the filter menu for a particular column.

 ### Filter Hierarchy Modes